-131. Accumulation of Paid Time Off.
+138. Accumulation of Extended Sick Leave.

 Regular Full Time Employees.
-Regular Full Time Employees shall accrue PTO and Extended Sick Leave (ESL) in accordance with the schedule given below, based upon their continuous length of Regular employment.
-PTO hours shall accrue and ESL hours shall accumulate each pay period based on straight-time hours worked, PTO hours used, hours worked on a holiday, overtime hours worked, double-time hours worked, paid jury duty, paid bereavement leave and hours taken off at the request of the Hospital due to the lack of work, up to a maximum of eighty (80) hours in a pay period.
-PTO does not accrue and ESL does not accumulate on stand-by pay, SDI benefits, Workers' Compensation benefits, Long Term Disability benefits, Extended Sick Leave hours used, leaves of absences (except PTO used during a medical or family care leave), excess PTO that is paid out, PTO that is donated, or hours in excess of eighty (80) per pay period.
+Regular Full Time Employees shall accrue Extended Sick Leave (ESL) at the rate of 1.85 hours per pay period, based upon their continuous length of Regular employment.
+ESL hours shall accumulate each pay period based on straight-time hours worked, PTO hours used, hours worked on a holiday, overtime hours worked, double-time hours worked, paid jury duty, paid bereavement leave and hours taken off at the request of the Hospital due to the lack of work, up to a maximum of eighty (80) hours in a pay period.
+ESL does not accumulate on stand-by pay, SDI benefits, Workers' Compensation benefits, Long Term Disability benefits, Extended Sick Leave hours used, leaves of absences (except PTO used during a medical or family care leave), excess PTO that is paid out, PTO that is donated, or hours in excess of eighty (80) per pay period.
 Such accrual shall commence as of the beginning of the first day of the pay period following the commencement of or reclassification to, Regular employment, whichever is earlier.